Schwinger boson theory for $S=1$ Kitaev quantum spin liquids

 \section{Summary}

 In summary, we have studied the $S=1$ Kitaev model within the Schwinger boson mean-field framework, where bosonic spinons are introduced as fractional quasiparticles.
 To address the Ising-type anisotropic interactions, we introduced SU(2)-breaking bond operators in addition to the conventional SU(2)-invariant ones.
-We found that a quantum spin liquid is realized as the ground state.
-We introduced two distinct decoupling schemes for calculating the spin structure factor: one is a conventional decoupling applied to spinons that has been widely used in previous studies, and the other is the scheme proposed in the present study, designed to be consistent with the mean-field ansatz for the bond operators.
-We examined these two decoupling schemes by calculating the dynamical and equal-time spin structure factors and demonstrated that the choice of decoupling scheme significantly affects the results.
-In the conventional decoupling scheme, a strong spectral weight indicating ferromagnetic (antiferromagnetic) correlations is observed in the antiferromagnetic (ferromagnetic) Kitaev model, which is clearly unphysical.
-These fictitious results in the equal-time spin structure factors can be effectively eliminated by the proposed decoupling scheme based on the bond operators.
-In this scheme, the momentum dependence of the spin structure factor is consistent with the sign of the Kitaev interaction.
-The difference between the two decoupling schemes originates from the fact that the conventional scheme includes mean-field channels that are not determined by Schwinger boson mean-field theory.
-In contrast, our proposed scheme for calculating the spin structure factors respects the mean-field decoupling based on the bond operators, which is used to determine the ground state within the framework of Schwinger boson mean-field theory.
-Namely, our scheme eliminates uncontrolled terms that lead to unphysical results.
-We also found continuum structures in the dynamical spin structure factor, and the spin gap is nonzero but significantly small.
-This continuum splits into two parts, with a quasielastic component and a higher-energy broad structure at finite temperatures.
-The temperature evolution of the spectral weight can be understood in terms of the bandwidth narrowing of spinons.
+Within the present treatment, we found a self-consistent quantum spin-liquid solution.
+The resulting spin dynamics exhibits a nonzero but significantly small spinon gap at zero temperature, which gives rise to low-energy continuum structures in the dynamical spin structure factor.
+At finite temperatures, this continuum splits into a quasi-elastic component and a higher-energy broad structure.
+The temperature evolution of the spectral weight can be understood in terms of the narrowing of the spinon bandwidth, providing insight into the finite-temperature properties of the $S=1$ Kitaev quantum spin liquid.
+In evaluating the spin structure factors, we examined two distinct decoupling schemes for the spin correlation functions.
+One is the conventional decoupling applied to spinons that has been widely used in previous studies, and the other is the scheme proposed in the present work, which is designed to be consistent with the mean-field ansatz for the bond operators.
+We demonstrated that the choice of decoupling scheme significantly affects the resulting spin structure factors.
+In particular, our proposed scheme removes the FM-like contributions that are not consistent with the AFM exchange sign structure in the time-reversal-symmetric mean-field ansatz, thereby making this ansatz a useful representative for studying spin dynamics within the Schwinger boson mean-field framework.